weaversa/cryptol-course/labs/Demos/SAW/salsa20-ref/salsa20-ref.md

 the next loop adds the original input to `x`.

-**EXERCISE**: Try to find a function in `spec/Salsa20.cry` with similar behavior, iterating a squence some number of times and then adding it to something else.
+**EXERCISE**: Try to find a function in `spec/Salsa20.cry` with similar behavior, iterating a sequence some number of times and then adding it to something else.

-If you came up with the `Salsa20` function, congratulations!
+If you came up with the `Salsa20` core function, congratulations!
 Annotating the source, we can see roughly the same structure:

 ```Cryptol
 Salsa20 : [64][8] -> [64][8]